 Smartphones are perhaps the most personal tech we own.
 That’s why it’s super important to pick the phone that’s best for your needs.
 There are many factors to consider, from design and operating system to security and durability.
-We consider every aspect of the smartphone to determine whether it’s a good buy for you, or if you’re better off with something else.
+In this guide, we consider every aspect of the smartphone to determine whether it’s a good buy for you, or if you’re better off with something else.

-Why should you buy this: You want the most powerful, secure, and shutterbug-friendly phone ever.
+Why you should buy this: You want the most powerful, secure, and shutterbug-friendly phone ever.

-How much will it cost: $1,000
+How much it will cost: $1,000

-Why we picked the iPhone X:
+Why we picked the iPhone XS:

 Add to all that Apple’s commitment to your security and privacy, instant software updates, and its industry-leading customer service that lets you walk into any Apple Store and get help for free, and you have one great smartphone.

 The lack of a headphone jack is still one of our major issues with the iPhone XS.
 It comes with Lightning EarPods, but Apple decided to remove the 3.5mm-to-Lightning adapter this year.
 It’s silly not to include it, considering you’re paying so much for the phone.
 Apple should also include a fast charging cable in the box, like every other manufacturer, since the new iPhone supports it.